-Testosterone Replacement Therapy in Bend & Eugene, OR
+Testosterone Replacement Therapy in Bend & Springfield, OR

 Testosterone is a hormone which plays a large part in the overall function of the body.
 It is the hormone behind the driving forces in men’s motivations, desires, goals, muscle and bone strength, libido, personality, mental focus, and so much more.
 The common belief that testosterone is behind aggressive behavior is false.
 In fact, a balanced testosterone level helps men deal with stressful situations more easily and improves moodiness.